Specification and Verification of Side-channel Security for Open-source Processors via Leakage Contracts: Related work

 \section{Related work}

 \paragraph{Hardware verification for security} UPEC~\cite{fadiheh2022exhaustive} is an approach for detecting confidentiality violations in RTL circuits.
 Similarly to \Cref{def:leakage-ordering}, the UPEC property is defined as a non-interference-style property over pairs of microarchitectural executions.
-However, the security property verified in~\cite{fadiheh2022exhaustive} is fixed, it specifically focuses on microarchitectural leaks due to transitive execution, and it is not directly based on an ISA-level specification, i.e., it does not check a leakage contract.
-In contrast, our approach supports arbitrary leakage contracts that can be defined at ISA-level.
+However, the security property verified in~\cite{fadiheh2022exhaustive} is fixed; it specifically focuses on microarchitectural leaks due to transitive execution; and it is not directly based on an ISA-level specification, \ie{} it does not correspond to a leakage contract in a straightforward manner.
+In contrast, our approach directly supports leakage contracts defined at ISA-level.\looseness=-1

-Bloem et al.~\cite{powercontracts} propose an approach for verifying power leakage models for RTL circuits, which differs from \tool{} in two key ways: \begin{inparaenum} \item They target power side channels, whereas \tool{} focuses on software-visible microarchitectural leaks.
+Bloem et al.~\cite{powercontracts} propose an approach for verifying power leakage models (formalized on top of the Sail domain specific language~\cite{conf/popl19/armstrong}) for RTL circuits, which differs from \tool{} in two key ways: \begin{inparaenum} \item They target power side channels, whereas \tool{} focuses on software-visible microarchitectural leaks.
 This is reflected in different notions of contract satisfaction: the one from~\cite{powercontracts} is probabilistic and related to threshold non-interference, whereas ours is related to standard non-interference. \item Their verification approach needs a user-provided simulation mapping that ``specifies for all registers in the hardware [..] a location in the contract modeling the hardware location''~\cite[\S3.4]{powercontracts} where a location is a register or an input.
-Defining such a mapping can be challenging for complex processors, e.g., registers of stateful microarchitectural components (like caches or predictors) may depend on multiple instructions. \tool{} does not need such a mapping for checking contract satisfaction; it only needs (automatically synthesized or manually provided) candidate relational invariants over the microarchitecture.
+Defining such a mapping can be challenging for complex processors, \eg{} registers of stateful microarchitectural components (like caches or predictors) may depend on multiple instructions. \tool{} does not need such a mapping for checking contract satisfaction; it only needs (automatically synthesized or manually provided) candidate relational invariants over the microarchitecture.

 \end{inparaenum}